 Also in 1948, purely by coincidence, perhaps, a Soviet-trained guerrilla fighter named Kim Il Sung became the founder of a new country.
-Backed by the USSR and China the Northern half of the Korean peninsula became the Democratic Peoples’ Republic of Korea.
-Following the Korean War Kim Il Sung successfully forged the world’s most impenetrable cult of personality, which would go on to become the ever-decreasingly-likely third generation dynasty that somehow survives today.
+Backed by the USSR and China the Northern half of the Korean peninsula became the Democratic Peoples’ Republic of Korea (North Korea).
+Following the 1950-1953 Korean War, Kim Il Sung successfully forged the world’s most impenetrable cult of personality, which would go on to become the ever-decreasingly-likely third generation dynasty that somehow survives today.

-Stupendously huge bronze statues of Kim Il Sung and his son and successor, Kim Jong Il, tower over the citizens of every city and town.
+Stupendously huge bronze statues of Kim Il Sung and his son and successor, Kim Jong Il, tower over the citizens of every city and town (currently, Kim Jong III seems not to have erected his own statues in every city and town).
 Countless billboards and posters bear military slogans and propaganda, accompanied by the likenesses of the Great and Dear leaders.
 Nationwide, television sets are hardwired to receive a single signal, broadcast by the state.
 People who openly (or privately) criticize the state or its leadership in any way, or are even suspected of doing so, are reportedly shipped to prison camps, or ‘gulags’ for re-education, often with their entire families.
 All of this is eerily reminiscent of Orwell’s Nineteen Eighty-four.

 A few years ago, British journalist and writer Peter Hitchens (who incidentally won the Orwell Prize for Political Journalism in 2010) traveled to Pyongyang and wrote an article in which he noted eerie similarities between Orwell’s fictitious Ministry of Truth, and Pyongyang’s very real Ryugyong Hotel.